BarRaider/streamdeck-soundpad/README.md

 **Author's website and contact information:** [https://barraider.com](https://barraider.com)

 # New in v1.6
+- New `PTP (Push-To-Play)` mode in Play Action stops sound when button is released
+- New `Play/Pause` Action allows to pause and resume sounds

-## New in v1.5
+## Features
+- Support playing sounds based on the index in Soundpad UI
+- RecordPTT action - Utilizes Soundpad's internal recording function and allows recording sounds into Soundpad
+- "Load Playlist" action, allows loading an existing *.spl file
-- New `Remove Sound` action allows you to remove a sound at a specific index from a playlist.
+- `Remove Sound` action allows you to remove a sound at a specific index from a playlist.
 Along with the `Record PTT` you can now use this as a sampler

-## New in version 1.4
-* New "Load Playlist" action, allows loading an existing *.spl file
-* "Load Playlist" + "Play Random Action" now supported in multi-action.

-## Features
-* Support playing sounds based on the index in Soundpad UI
-* RecordPTT action - Utilizes Soundpad's internal recording function and allows recording sounds into Soundpad

 ### Download